- Home

 plt.show()

-The above plt.show() function just creates a figure object, and then plots and shows a line graph in Jupyter Notebook.
+The plt.show() method above just creates a figure object, and then plots and shows a line graph in Jupyter Notebook.
 We can use the xlwings pictures API to export this figure object into the Excel sheet as a picture.

-We will add a graph at the end of data table in our Excel sheet, so we need to get the position of the last row of report table with xlwings end() function.
+We will add a graph at the end of the data table in our Excel sheet, so we need to get the position of the last row of the report table with the xlwings end() function.

-- The sheet.cells.last_cell statement returns lower right cell
+• The sheet.cells.last_cell statement returns the lower right cell

-- The sheet.cells.last_cell.row statement returns row of the lower right cell
+• The sheet.cells.last_cell.row statement returns the row of the lower right cell

 # historical_sheet.cells.last_cell.row = row of the lower right cell